furlat/Abstractions/Merged_Text-goap.md

     return source

 def source_node_comparison(source: Node, target: Node) -> bool:
-    return source in target.neighbors() or source.id == target.id
+    """Check if the source node is the same as or a neighbor of the target node.""" return target in source.neighbors() or source.id == target.id

 def source_node_comparison_and_walkable(source: Node, target: Node) -> bool:
-    if target.blocks_movement:
+    """Check if the source node is the same as or a neighbor of the target node and the target node is walkable.""" if target.blocks_movement.value:
+        print("Target is not walkable",target.position.value, target.blocks_movement.value)
         return False
+    target_in_neighbors = target in source.neighbors()
+    if not target_in_neighbors:
+        print("Target is not in neighbors", target.position.value)
+    if source.id == target.id:
+        print("Source is target", source.position.value)
-    return source in target.neighbors() or source.id == target.id
+    return target in source.neighbors() or source.id == target.id

 def target_walkable_comparison(source: GameEntity, target: GameEntity) -> bool:
-    return not target.blocks_movement.value
+    """Check if the target entity does not block movement.""" return not target.blocks_movement.value

 def move_to_target_node(source: GameEntity, target: GameEntity) -> Node:
-    return target.node
+    """Move the source entity to the target entity's node.""" return target.node

 MoveToTargetNode: Callable[[GameEntity, GameEntity], Node] = move_to_target_node

 class MoveStep(Action):
+    """Represents a single step movement action."""
     name: str = "Move Step"
     prerequisites: Prerequisites = Prerequisites(
         source_statements=[Statement(conditions={"can_act": True})],